 Sights & Attractions in Antibes

 There are a couple of gardens you can visit on the Cap.
-The first is the Villa Eilenroc, a Bell Epoque manor house with lovely gardens, most notably the rose garden.
-The second is Jardin Thuret, a 12 acre plot full of subtropical & Mediterranean plants, open throughout the year.
+The first is the Villa Eilenroc, a Belle Époque manor house with lovely gardens, most notably the rose garden.
+The second is Jardin Thuret, a 12-acre plot full of subtropical and Mediterranean plants, open throughout the year.

 If you follow the coastal path, you will come across la Batterie du Graillon on the southern tip.
 This is an old fort which has been turned into a maritime museum.
 Further round on the west coast is a lovely lighthouse overlooking Antibes.